Figuring out what it takes to make different things on the pottery wheel can sometimes be a bit of a challenge.

 Bats are very convenient to use especially when making more than one piece at a time.
 They don’t cost much and last a long, long time, making them well worth the investment.

-Step 2 Center and Open Your Clay
+Step 2 Open Your Clay and Bring Up The Sides

 Reminder: Don’t forget to Wedge your clay.
 This is impotent for several reasons.